Fatal Motorcycle Accidents: Common Types & Safety Practices - Adamson Ahdoot

 2. Check the Weather

 Harsh weather conditions make driving a motorcycle significantly more dangerous.
-When the road is wet or icy, a motorcycle’s tires lose traction very easily.
+When the road is wet or icy, a motorcycle’s tires easily lose traction.
 Simply braking or turning can become difficult and dangerous maneuvers.
 You should avoid riding in any questionable weather conditions.

 3. Wear Appropriate Gear and Clothing

-Motorcycle gear protects you against road rash, debris, and head injuries.
-This type of gear includes a specialty jacket, pants or chaps, non-slip gloves, boots, and most importantly, a helmet.
+Motorcycle gear effectively protects motorcycle riders against road rash, debris, and head injuries.
+It includes a specialty jacket, pants or chaps, non-slip gloves, boots, and, most importantly, a helmet.

 4. Observe Traffic Rules